PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_iOS.md

 #### Using Piwik PRO SDK with the Swift programming language

-The Piwik PRO SDK is entirely created using the Objective-C programming language.
-After installing the library from cocoapods, Xcode automatically generates Swift syntax for Objective-C calls.
+The Piwik PRO SDK is written in the Objective-C programming language.
+However, after installing the library from cocoapods, Xcode automatically generates Swift syntax for Objective-C calls.
-When you edit a Swift file and type in an Objective-C class name, the Swift version of the header file will be displayed.
+When you edit a Swift file and type in an Objective-C class name, Swift version of the header file will be displayed.

 Example of using the method to track a view in Objective-c:
 ```